lad6558/lad6558.github.io/src/blogs/deep_learning.md

 The first question we want to explore is how consistent the judges are in their grading.
 How to reduce the variances in numerical grading to make the judges more consistent?

-Before we dive into specific experiments, I want to introduce the setup of experiments.
+Before we dive into specific experiments, We want to introduce the setup of experiments.

 ### Experiment Setup